satishautade/cbus-code-challenge/README.md

     ```md
     BASEURL="https://opensource-demo.orangehrmlive.com/web/index.php"
     ```
 NOTE: `.env` file is generally not checked in as it can have application/test secrets.
-Hence this is also added to `.gitignore`
+But in this case it doesn't, so I have committed it.

 1. After cloning the project on your machine, run following from the project directory to install all the dependencies
 ```sh